JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/AWS Cloud Project/Readme.md

 1. Requirements for This Project

-2. Password Manager in AWS Cloud

-3. Setting up Password Manager in AWS Cloud
+2. Setting up Password Manager in AWS Cloud

-4. HTTPS Configuration for Password Manager
+3. HTTPS Configuration for Password Manager

-5. AWS Password Manager Configuration
+4. AWS Password Manager Configuration